Chenzhou Hunan, China Travel Guide

 Chicken stir-fried with chili, vinegar, and ginger, creating an unique savory, sour, and spicy profile.

-A local variation, spicier and more savory than Beijing roast duck, made with local seasonings.
+A local variation, spicier and more savory than Beijing roast duck, created with local seasonings.

-Mainly found within 4-5 star hotels.
+Mainly found within 4-LUXURY hotels.
 These establishments offer refined Hunanese, Cantonese, and sometimes international cuisine.

 Numerous mid-range restaurants throughout Chenzhou city.
 Excellent for authentic Hunanese cuisine in a comfortable, clean, and lively setting.

 Options from abroad are limited compared to major Chinese cities.
 Hunanese cuisine dominates.
-Markets and eateries offer a new experience.
+Markets and eateries offer another kind of experience.

 Baijiu (strong Chinese liquor), local beer (Tsingtao, Budweiser).
 Non-alcoholic: Tea (green tea, local tea houses), Soy Milk (breakfast), Herbal Teas (Liángchá), fresh fruit juices.